leerob/next-music-player/README.md

 - Blazing fast
 - Did I mention it's blazing fast?
 - vim motions (lol) – move between songs with [J]/[K]
-- Double click on song to play
+- Double click on song to play (can you believe it?)
 - Nice animation for currently playing song

 ## TODO